Alexz Johnson: 2008–2009: Major label debut album

 The producer for the album became Greg Wells after Johnson was introduced to him through his brother Rob Wells, one of the songwriters for Instant Star.
 The new arrangement with Epic Records also affected the line-up of artists for the Instant Star 4 soundtrack, as the record label allowed her a maximum of four songs on Instant Star 4.
 In her MySpace blog of February 15, 2008, Johnson indicated that she was planning an extensive tour around her new album, saying of her songs that, "I can't wait to perform them live!
 Looking forward to seeing all of your faces!"
 Johnson also began working with multi-instrumentalist Luis Conte and legendary strings expert Paul Buckmaster.
 Five songs were posted on her MySpace page by her record company on June 11, 2008.
 These songs were supposed to appear in her upcoming album and were entitled: "Easy", "Swallowed", "Chicago", "Golden", and "Running With the Devil".

 Johnson appeared in the hit CW series Smallville episode "Legion", as the superheroine Saturn Girl.
 The episode aired on January 15, 2009.
 She was the second actress from Instant Star to appear in the show, the first one being Laura Vandervoort.
 She also appeared in the TV-film version of the Lois Duncan novel Stranger With My Face, in which she plays twin sisters who were separated at birth.
 She stated that the filming—which included a dramatic scene in which her two characters conflict through astral projection, leading to a fall off a cliff and into a waterfall—was so mentally and physically demanding, that she felt like she could never take on another role like it again.
 It premiered on Lifetime on August 29, 2009.
 The director of Stranger With My Face, Jeff Renfroe, greatly praised what he saw when working with Johnson and her costar Andrew Francis.
-"They're both young actors who came from the school of working from the gut and not trying to intellectualize everything."

 Before the album's release date, Epic Records removed Johnson from their Artist Lists.
 Johnson later gave clarification on her website that launched August 11, 2009, saying "Epic has released over a third of their artists from their contracts and, la dee da...
 I'm one of those artists..."
 She also later clarified in an interview that the "head of the label who signed [her] ended up shifting to a different company.
 It led a lot of artists on Epic astray."
 She confirmed that due to losing her deal with Epic, she would be releasing a different album independently with her brother Brendan producing.
 She said she hopes that her unreleased debut album with Epic would see the light one day, noting that for now, the songs are still tied up in the arrangement with Epic.